 Legislative Support Services

 At the April 2007 Business Meeting the AESD membership approved increasing the level of professional support for the association.
-The Board identified the following areas in which Jim and Marcia will direct their efforts:
+The Board identified the following areas in which the Legislative Liaison will direct efforts:

 - ADVOCACY for ESDs with legislature and State agencies;